 Feeling happier off the sand we explored a couple more side tracks before calling it a day.
 It was early afternoon and just too hot for anything to be fun.

-We supermarket shopped, sorted out some money matters and figured out the turning for the border post on the way back to camp.
-We spent the rest of the afternoon and evening watching the elephants at the watering hole while figuring out the border crossing.
+We supermarket shopped, sorted out some money matters and figured out the right turn off for the Zambian border post on the way back to camp.
+We spent the rest of the afternoon and evening watching the elephants at the watering hole while do some research to get a handle of the complexities of the next day’s border crossing.

 Click on any photo to enlarge and click through